How Barry Kay’s international career evolved

 Documentation held at the Archive shows that in his ambitious efforts and intent of advancing independently, he sought introductions through personalities well-connected to the establishment of the performing arts, or through institutions furthering them, to assist him in being considered for design assignments by performing arts companies and theatres or artistic director-producers.
 Some of them had heard or read of Kay’s talent and success and approached him on their own accord offering him design commissions.

 Although Barry Kay never designed for Ninette de Valois and Frederick Ashton, both of whom he held in high esteem, de Valois most likely arranged the contact to Ashton.
 It is believed that it was he who referred Kay to Peter Darrell, co-founder with Elizabeth West of Western Theatre Ballet.
 Darrell, who “throughout his life endeavoured to give young dancers, choreographers, composers and designers the opportunity to show their work” 3, was the first influential person in England to invite Kay to design for him.
-Impressed by his work, Darrell asked him to provide the costume and scenery designs for The Prisoners.
+Impressed by his work, Darrell asked him to provide the costume and sets designs for The Prisoners.
 The ballet was premièred at the Dartington Festival, Devon, in June 1957.

 Designing this production constituted Kay’s début in the performing arts scene in England.
 The fruitful working relationship that evolved between him and Darrell established the former as one of Western Theatre Ballet’s principal, yet independent, designers for a number of years to come.
 His successful creations drew the attention of choreographers and directors, who eventually engaged Kay to design their own productions.
 Over time, one referral and assignment led to another, and before long he was working for, among others, Kenneth MacMillan and Rudolf Nureyev, as well as for Margaret Webster, Colin Graham, Peter Dews and Rudolf Hartmann, with engagements at national and international companies and theatres.